danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/sfdc/base/sfdc_base_doc.md

 The lead source table contains info about your leads, who are prospects or potential Opportunities.
 [Link to Documentation](https://www.stitchdata.com/docs/integrations/saas/salesforce/#lead)

+Note: A number of fields prefixed with JB_ and ATAM_ are pulled in as part of [Territory Success Planning](https://about.gitlab.com/handbook/sales/field-operations/sales-operations/go-to-market/#territory-success-planning-tsp).
+These are cast as fields prefixed with TSP_ in downstream models to distinguish from equivalent "Actual" fields reflecting the current Go-To-Market approach.

 {% enddocs %}

 {% docs sfdc_opphistory_source %}